 Reiner Braun studied German Literature, History and Journalism.
 Since 1982 he has been actively involved in the Peace Movement, working in the office of the “Krefelder Appeal” against new nuclear weapons in Europe.
 Since 1983 he was Executive Director for Scientist for Peace and Sustainability (Germany)

-Jordi Calva has a PhD in peace, conflicts and development.
+Jordi Calvo has a PhD in peace, conflicts and development.
 Economist and peace culture, disarmament and defense economy researcher.
 He is the coordinator of the Centre Delàs and armed conflicts, defense economy and cooperation lecturer (UJI, URL, UOC).

 Corazon Valdez Fabros is currently Vice President of International Peace Bureau and a core member of thematic circle on Peace and Security both at the civil society process at Asia-Europe Peoples Forum and the ASEAN Civil Society Conference- ASEAN Peoples Forum.